The Blacksmith’s Daughter by Fay Berry 2013 © – Chapter 7

 When I got home Mum put me to bed and got the doctor to look at the damage to my face, knees and hands.
 One of my front teeth was badly chipped, and my knees and the tops of my hands were pulped.
 There was no point in stitches because there was nothing to stitch anything to.
 To this day I still bear the scars and after many cappings and crownings of that one troublesome tooth I now have a bridge which has finally solved my costly dental problem.
 I was so disillusioned in the horse-riding fraternity after that and I never went to the Circle again.

-There was a sequel to this story.
-My brother Graham would have been twelve years old at the time and when he heard what Clem had done to his beloved sister he went “on the warpath” to find him and to confront him with what he had done.
-He found Clem who was sitting in the gutter whittling a piece of wood with his pocket knife.
 When Clem saw Graham coming towards him he knew he was in trouble.
 He threw the knife he was holding at Graham and missed, thankfully, but Graham grabbed Clem and threw him in the gutter.
 There happened to be a few shards of broken glass in the gutter and Clem landed on this glass and he too was fairly badly cut about.
 Clem’s parents and my parents got involved at this stage, but in the end, both sets of parents decided that the damage done to each of us being about equal, a truce should be called and so the matter was closed and I spent my 9th birthday in bed.

-Here are some photos of me in our back yard at 12 Kenilworth Road Parkside.
+Here are some photos of me in our backyard at 12 Kenilworth Road Parkside.

 1949 Fay with Kittens